inventables/x-carve-instructions/upgrade/step5/index.md

 <img src="jpfs_DSC3567.jpg">

 Peel the decals off of their paper backing and apply to the outside edge of each bracket nearest the slotted channel.
 Try to get consistent alignment with each sticker.
-They should match with the bracket area more or less exactly.
+They should match with the bracket exactly.

 <img src="jpfs_DSC3572.jpg">